Panzerschrek/U-00DC-Sprache/source/docs/en/fundametal_types_operations.rst

 *size_type*
 ***********

-``size_type`` is a built-in alias for one of unsigned integer types.
+``size_type`` is an unsigned integer type, distinct from other unsigned integers.
-It aliases to a type with size equal to size of pointer on the target platform.
+Its size is equal to pointer size and thus depends on the target architecture.
-It is used in containers code, for indexing, etc.
+Its internal represenation is the same as one of unsigned integer types with the same size.

+``ssize_type`` is like ``size_type``, but it is signed.
+The result of raw pointer differense has this type.

 ************
 *char types*